Without sending troops, the U.S. wages 'hybrid warfare' against Russia

 The comprehensive sanctions continue to mount by the day.
 The U.S. on Tuesday announced sanctions against 11 Russian military leaders.
 The European Union and Japan both announced they were placing additional sanctions on Russian oligarchs.

-One of the most important steps has been the U.S. sanctions on Russia's Central Bank.
+One of the most important steps has been the U.S. sanctions on the Central Bank of Russia.
 This will keep President Vladimir Putin's government from getting access to roughly half of the $600 billion war chest it had amassed before the war.

 Q. These moves are being made at the government level.
 What else are we seeing?

-Contrast this with President Vladimir Putin's crackdown on all forms of media, the arrests of thousands of protesters, and swift punishment for those who stray from the Kremlin's version of the events in Ukraine.
+Contrast this with Putin's crackdown on all forms of media, the arrests of thousands of protesters and swift punishment for those who stray from the Kremlin's version of the events in Ukraine.

 In another major development, many iconic Western companies have already announced they are suspending operations or pulling out of Russia altogether.
 They include McDonald's, Apple, Starbucks, big airlines, big banks and big oil.
 Before the war, it was far from clear they would respond this way.